Somesh11097/Data-Analysis-using-Excel/README.md

 4. What are the different order status in 2022
 5. List the top 10 states contributing in sales
 6. Relationship between age and gender based on number of orders

+Below is the output in the form of dashboard

 ![image](https://github.com/Somesh11097/Data-Analysis-using-Excel/assets/32162479/85ca6631-08e1-4433-8a61-c9fd48cea714)